-As the severity and frequency of wildfires in California continue to increase, the state’s utilities, including Southern California Edison, have implemented Public Safety Power Shutoffs (PSPS) to reduce the risk of electrical infrastructure igniting a significant wildfire.
-PSPS is a tool of last resort.
+As the severity and frequency of wildfires in California increase, the state’s utilities, including Southern California Edison, have implemented Public Safety Power Shutoff (PSPS) outages to reduce the risk of electrical infrastructure igniting a wildfire.
+PSPS outages are a tool of last resort.

-PSPS is authorized and regulated by the California Public Utilities Commission (CPUC).
-To reduce the community and safety impacts of PSPS, the CPUC has identified critical facilities and critical infrastructure as entities "that are essential to the public safety and that require additional assistance and advance planning to ensure resiliency during de-energization events."
+PSPS outages are authorized and regulated by the California Public Utilities Commission (CPUC).
+To reduce the community and safety impacts of a PSPS, the CPUC has identified critical facilities and critical infrastructure as entities "that are essential to the public safety and that require additional assistance and advance planning to ensure resiliency during de-energization events."

-Entities that fall within the industry sectors listed below are considered “critical facilities and infrastructure,” as defined by the CPUC.
+Entities in the following industry sectors are considered “critical facilities and infrastructure” by the CPUC.

 To add your business to our designated roster of critical facilities and critical infrastructure, or if you have other questions, please contact your account manager, or send an inquiry to: